Jc-alt logo

 def construct(self, grid: List[List[int]]) -> 'Node':

-# - Divide grid into 4 equal sub-grids
+# - Divide grid into 4 equal sub-grids, recurse on each

 n = len(grid)